 • The half-peak current potential

-Staircase Voltammetry1
+Staircase Voltammetry

-The results of this technique are similar to linear sweep voltammetry, and several staircases can be combined to create an analogue for cyclic voltammetry.
-The purpose of this technique is to do cyclic voltammetry / linear sweep voltammetry with suppressed charging currents.
+The method was designed for use with polarographic electrodes, but is today used with more standard electrodes.
+The results of this technique are similar to linear sweep voltammetry, and several staircases can be combined to create an analog for cyclic voltammetry.
+The purpose of this technique is to do cyclic voltammetry / linear sweep voltammetry while suppressing charging currents.
 This technique, however, has not found wide application.
 In order to reduce the charging currents sufficiently, the sampling rate and scan rate must be low, preventing fast scans.
-In addition, the method has poor signal to noise.
+In addition, this method has poor signal to noise ratios.

-Polarography Like Methods
+Polarography Methods

 Polarographic electrodes are designed to form a mercury drop at a given potential.
 The mercury drop grows, until either the flow of mercury is stopped (static mercury electrode), or the drop falls off (dropping mercury electrode).
 For the static mercury electrode, the drop is often formed prior to changing the potential, and then knocked off after a result is recorded.
 In both cases, the fall of the mercury from the electrode effectively stirs the solution, largely reproducing the starting condition prior to the initial drop formation.